aipmhub/chat-plugin-sdk/docs/quick-start/template.md

 - Replace the Title: Replace `Template` with your project name, for example, `Open Interpreter`.
 - Replace the Icon: Replace `package.webp` with the name of your project's icon.
 You can find a suitable icon on [emojipedia](https://emojipedia.org/), or use the URL of your logo directly.
-- Replace the Description: Replace `This is the plugin template for LobeChat plugin...` with a one-sentence introduction to your project.
+- Replace the Description: Replace `This is the plugin template for AiPMChat plugin...` with a one-sentence introduction to your project.
 - Replace the Feature Descriptions: Replace the feature section with descriptions of your project's features.
 You can use the \[Markdown Feature Description Expert] to help you quickly generate attractive feature descriptions.
 - Replace the Usage Instructions: Replace the usage section with instructions for using your project.

-After completing the above steps, you will have modified the basic information of the repository project and obtained a project introduction document consistent with the style and temperament of official LobeChat plugins.
+After completing the above steps, you will have modified the basic information of the repository project and obtained a project introduction document consistent with the style and temperament of official AiPMChat plugins.

 ### 3. Global Search and Replace Markers